 The entire area is awaiting World Heritage recognition, as it resulted from the world’s first large-scale earthquake-proof urban planning, using standardized prefabricated buildings.
 It was a new state-of-the-art city, with modern sanitation and strict building codes, that later inspired the Paris of Baron Haussmann and the Barcelona of Ildefons Cerdà.

 Underground are some of the most significant remains of Roman Lisbon, which are usually flooded, so only open for visits once a year.
 They are tanks used to salt fish and foundations of a large building, perhaps a temple.
-Nearby is an archaeological site with more Roman ruins, on Rua dos Correeiros, but accessed through Rua Augusta (more details below).
-In addition to Roman fish tanks and coins, and a well-preserved mosaic, it reveals traces from the Iron Age to the 18th century.
+Nearby is an archaeological site with more Roman ruins, on Rua dos Correeiros (more details below).
+In addition to Roman fish tanks and coins, and a well-preserved mosaic, this site reveals traces from the Iron Age to the 18th century.

 What to See and Do in Baixa

 Lisbon's grandest square faces the river and welcomed those arriving in the city by boat.
 It was once home to the royal palace, but it was completely destroyed in the 1755 earthquake.
 The redesigned square added a triumphal arch, and at the center is a monument to the king who reigned at the time of the disaster.
 Here is also Lisbon’s oldest café, a tourist office, a museum telling the history of the city, and a number of cafés and restaurants under the arcades.

 Inaugurated in 1902, this 45m-high (148 ft) elevator links downtown to the hilltop district of Chiado, and is one of Lisbon’s most visited and photographed landmarks.
 Its iron architecture was inspired by Paris’ Eiffel Tower, and from the top (reached via a spiral staircase) there’s a breathtaking 360-degree view of central Lisbon.